jmuldvp/100-days-of-code/r1-log.md

 Made more progress through this checkpoint.
 Still not done because it is a longer checkpoint.

 **Thoughts/Notes:**
 - I hope this makes more sense tomorrow.
-Right now, the material is giving what seems like very basic information on the plan to implment the ActiveRecord framework replacment.
+Right now, the material is giving what seems like very basic information on the plan to implement the ActiveRecord framework replacement.

 **Link to work:**
 Checkpoint still isn't done.
 No code pushed yet.
 See Twitter [post](https://twitter.com/johnmmweb/status/1032135103047032833).